-Dates: This workshop will run on Saturdays for five weeks from Saturday 6th November 2021 until Saturday 4th December 2021.
-If the workshop becomes oversubscribed, we will close the application process early.
+Dates: This workshop ran on Saturdays for five weeks from Saturday 6th November 2021 until Saturday 4th December 2021.

 In this fully practical workshop, inspired by spherical art forms in nature and the traditional Japanese art of Temari Balls, you will learn how to work with geometric designs on a spherical surface.